 How can you pay off medical school debt faster?

 To pay off medical school debt faster, consider strategies like living frugally, maximizing income through high-paying specialties, refinancing loans, and exploring loan forgiveness programs.
-Creating a strict budget and making extra payments can also accelerate the process.
+Creating a strict budget and making extra payments may also accelerate the process.

 Terms and conditions apply.
 SOFI RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 SoFi Private Student loans are subject to program terms and restrictions, such as completion of a loan application and self-certification form, verification of application information, the student's at least half-time enrollment in a degree program at a SoFi-participating school, and, if applicable, a co-signer.
 In addition, borrowers must be U.S. citizens or other eligible status, be residing in the U.S., Puerto Rico, U.S. Virgin Islands, or American Samoa, and must meet SoFi’s underwriting requirements, including verification of sufficient income to support your ability to repay.
 Minimum loan amount is $1,000.
 See SoFi.com/eligibility for more information.
 Lowest rates reserved for the most creditworthy borrowers.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.
 This information is current as of 4/22/2025 and is subject to change.
 SoFi Private Student loans are originated by SoFi Bank, N.A.
 Member FDIC.
 NMLS #696891 (www.nmlsconsumeraccess.org).